derralf/silverstripe-elemental-mover/README.md

 # SilverStripe Elemental Mover

 A simple experimental extension to move Elements to other Areas/Pages.
-(private project, no help/support provided)
+(private project, no help/support provided).

 ## Requirements